SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 # 4.0 RabbitMQ

 This connector simplifies using the [RabbitMQ Client](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) in an application running on Cloud Foundry.
-We recommend following that tutorial, because you need to know how to use it before preceeding to use the connector.
+We recommend following that tutorial, because you need to know how to use it before proceeding to use the connector.

+This connector provides a `IHealthContributor` which you can use in conjunction with the [Steeltoe Management Health](http://steeltoe.io/docs/steeltoe-management/#1-2-3-health) check endpoint.
+See the [Using Health Contributors](#using-health-contributors) section for details on how to make use of it.

 The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).